khulnasoft/tracker/docs/tutorials/k8s-policies.md

 Once the daemonset is up and running, the modified policies will be applied.

 Congratulations!
-You have successfully installed Tracker via Helm, modified the default policies to add an `execve` event policy.
+You have successfully installed Tracee via Helm, modified the default policies to add an `execve` event policy.

 Note: Modifying the policies may have security implications, so it is important to carefully consider the events you enable based on your specific requirements and security considerations.